 If market conditions allow, our aspirations are to double the size of the portfolio by March 2026.
 This will bring significant scale benefits to the business, which in turn will generate additional earnings.

 The average unit size for the whole portfolio is currently 3,776 sq ft.
 We’re very happy with this size, and the intention is to continue to focus on units of 1-10k sq ft, with an average somewhere between 3-5k sq ft.
-We find that with the smaller the unit sizes appeal more to SME businesses where our Industrials Hive platform can add the greatest value.
+We find that the smaller the unit sizes appeal more to SME businesses where our Industrials Hive platform can add the greatest value.

 Around 12% of gross rents.